Robert-van-Engelen/lua-to-lisp/README.md

     =>
     (index <expr> <lua.name>)

-The Lisp `index` function searches a table for a matching key to return the corresponding value or `nil` when not found.
+The Lisp `index` macro searches a table for a matching key to return the corresponding value or `nil` when not found.

 A symbol `'<namek>` should match a string "namek" in the table, because Lua `name.key` and `name["key"]` are identical.